DuendeInexistente/Cirque/ShortStories/stars.md

 The locals had much more discrete ways to hide themselves than White_Unit had as of yet ascertained.

 White_Unit was fairly sure the locals did not know about all it could do, either.
+It continued to broadcast a SOS signal.

 ## ...Cry so very loud.